 Coming to Germany, where stores are closed on Sundays and I don't get TV, was almost a throwback to those old times.
-Of course now, I can drink beer and have sex with my husband, not that we necessarily do that.
-Anyway, I learned from my first time living here that time is precious.
+Of course now that I'm grown, I can drink beer and have sex with my husband, not that we necessarily do that.
+I learned from my first time living here that time is precious.
 It's no good sitting around in your house when your days living in Europe could be limited.
 The first time we lived here, we didn't quite get two years.
 We spent entirely too many days sitting around doing nothing on Sundays.
 This time, we are determined to make our Sundays count.
 I think you should make your Sundays count, too.
 So I'm going to make another list of ten things to do in the Stuttgart area on Sundays.

 These suggestions are not ranked in any particular order.
 Many of them might have appeared on the first list.
 If I double up on a suggestion, it's because I really think it's worth doing.
 Or I've run out of ideas.
 Forgive me.
 I'm still recovering from my sickness, probably contracted during last week's excursions.
 When possible, I will link to my blog posts about experiences we've actually had.